Roald87/roald87.github.io/_posts/2022-09-01-page-fault.md

 ## What are page faults?

-Different [types of page faults are identified on Wikipedia](https://en.wikipedia.org/wiki/Page_fault).
-But I think the ones you get in TwinCAT are of the invalid type.
-These types of page fault are caused by a reference to an invalid memory address.
-Let me show through examples what that means.
+[Wikipedia lists different types of page faults](https://en.wikipedia.org/wiki/Page_fault).
+I think the ones you get in TwinCAT are of the invalid type.
+This type of page fault is caused by a reference to an invalid memory address.
+Let me show through three different examples what that means.

-I can trigger page faults with three different examples.
-Note: I ran the examples with TwinCAT 4024.25.

 ## Pointers

 ### Cause

 [Pointers](https://infosys.beckhoff.com/content/1033/tc3_plc_intro/2529453451.html?id=5839194631499501145) store the address of a variable.
-When a pointer to a variable is instantiated, the default address is 0.
+When you instantiate a pointer to a variable, the default address is 0.
 Therefore, in the example below `pointerToNumber` is 0.
-Then in the implementation part, I try to save the value to which the pointer points into `number`.
-This is done by dereferencing the pointer using the `^` symbol.
+Then in the implementation part, I try to save the value to which the pointer points into `number` by dereferencing the pointer using the `^` symbol.

 ```
 PROGRAM PointerExample